-There are various options for siRNAs depending on what cell type you use, what sort of sequence you are trying to target (E.g. mRNA or non-coding RNA), whether you want the siRNAs to be modified (which reduces off-target effects), etc. Sometimes the choice you make (E.g. ONTARGETplus versus siGENOME siRNAs) may simply come down to cost.
+There are various options for siRNAs depending on what cell type you use, what sort of sequence you are trying to target (e.g. mRNA or non-coding RNA), whether you want the siRNAs to be modified (which reduces off-target effects), etc. Sometimes the choice you make may simply come down to cost.

-For this example, you can select either ON-TARGETplus siRNA (modified siRNAs to reduce off-target effects) or siGENOME siRNA.
+For this example, select 'ON-TARGETplus[TM] siRNA' (modified siRNAs